rackerlabs/support-how-to/content/cloud-servers/allow-web-traffic-in-a-firewalld-software-firewall.md

 ### Individual commands method

-If you prefer to configure the software firewall using discrete steps instead of by using the one-line command, perform the following steps:
+If you prefer to configure the software firewall by using discrete steps instead of by using the one-line command, perform the following steps:

 1. Run the following command to allow traffic on port 80: